-- You have selected your preference for kindergartens and / or session times. - You have given permission for information to be shared with service providers. - You have signed this form.
+- You have completed all sections of this form. - You have selected your preference for kindergartens and / or session times. - You have given permission for information to be shared with service providers. - You have signed this form.

 If you have determined that collecting other documentation is absolutely necessary, you should include the below bullet points that align with the "Before you start, make sure you have copies of:" section at the start of the form.